achann297/file-shares/README.md

 <h1>File Sharing</h1>
 File sharing in a computer is essentially a process to send something out from your computer to another in joint access.
-Such example is that a folder that not only you access, but the overall network or directory can access based on permissions and groups
+Such example is that a folder that not only you access, but the overall network or directory can access based on permissions and groups.
+Using file shares are more efficient than sending constant emails back and forth of new file updates, or having access to certain files.
+File shares from Google Drive, Google Docs, Microsoft Excel are other programs other than just Windows.

 <h2>VPN Flow </h2>